+Belize coffee is cultivated organically under the rainforest canopy at the Gullon Jug Estate on the high plateaus of western Belize.
 The estate is 130,000 acres in all including cattle, corn, orchards, wild game and a tourist resort.

 The fertile soils and subtropical, temperate climate provide ideal conditions for growing fine Arabica coffee.
 The forests of the region were once covered with the prized mahogany trees that were felled to panel the walls of aristocrats in England.

 The country of Belize was formerly known as the British Honduras and is the northernmost nation of Central America and has the lowest population density.

 The coffee cherry are hand-picked at peak ripeness and then wet processed.
-After being sun-dried, the coffee beans are roasted and vacuum packed in oxygen-free containers to preserve the freshness of the Belize coffee.
+After being sun-dried, the coffee beans are roasted and vacuum packed by distributors in oxygen-free containers to preserve the freshness of the Belize coffee.